grantmcconnaughey/django-lazy-tags/README.rst

 Current Limitations
 -------------------

-* jQuery is required for the the AJAX calls.
-You must have jQuery loaded on the page before calling ``lazy_tags_js``.
 * Does not work with tags that take context.
 * Template tag arguments must be serializable (str, unicode, int, float, etc.).